epfl-lara/cs550/README.md

-You are welcome to submit your final project (report and code) by the end of the semester.
-We will start grading on 9 January 2023.
+You are welcome to submit your final project (report and code) by the end of the semester and revise it until we start grading on 9 January 2023.